Far North Activities Attractions Travel Guide Weather

 Tourist Information About Far North

-The northern most tip of New Zealand features many stunning attractions with the famous 90 Mile Beach, the legendary Cape Reinga - where the Pacific Ocean meets the Tasman Sea and is home to a giant swamp of Kauri trees thousands of years old.
-The whole region is lined with beautiful unspoiled white sandy beaches perfect to swim, snorkel and gather shellfish.
+The northernmost tip of New Zealand features many stunning attractions, with the famous 90 Mile Beach, the legendary Cape Reinga - where the Pacific Ocean meets the Tasman Sea and is home to a giant swamp of Kauri trees thousands of years old.
+The whole region is lined with beautiful, unspoiled white sandy beaches perfect for swimming and gathering shellfish.
 Being so unspoilt, the Far North has some of the best fishing and diving waters in the world.
-Guided tours depart from Paihia (Bay of Islands) and Kaitaia in the Far North daily and travel the popular 90 Mile Beach as well as the road north bringing the fascinating gumdigging, Maori and early European history to life.
-Beach activities range from surfing, surfcasting and swimming to bodyboarding down the sand dunes.
+Guided tours depart from Paihia (Bay of Islands) and Kaitaia in the Far North daily and travel the popular 90 Mile Beach as well as the road north, bringing the fascinating gumdigging, Maori, and early European history to life.
+Beach activities range from surfing, surfcasting, and swimming to bodyboarding down the sand dunes.
 Other points of interest are the views down to Cape Maria Van Diemen and the beautiful beach at stunning Tapotupotu Bay, a sandy beach that is nestled on the eastern side of Cape Reinga.
-For the tramper there are numerous walks from short or multi day walks staying at Department of Conservation camp sites.
+For the tramper, there are numerous walks, from short to multi-day walks, staying at Department of Conservation camp sites.

 Best attractions and things to do in the Far North